Freeze-in and freeze-out of sterile neutrino dark matter: Conclusions

 \section{Conclusions}

 We have investigated the production of keV sterile neutrino dark matter via a frozen-in complex scalar field.
 In contrast to the scenario with a real scalar field, the dark sector may thermalise and thus result in a drastically different phenomenology.
-After the complex scalar field $\phi$ develops a non-vanishing vacuum expectation value $v_\phi$, the sterile neutrinos becomes massive and the global U(1) symmetry is broken.
+After the complex scalar field $\phi$ develops a non-vanishing vacuum expectation value $v_\phi$, the sterile neutrinos becomes massive and lepton number is broken.
 The dark sector thus consists of the sterile neutrino $N$, the CP even scalar $\varphi$ and the pNGB $\alpha$.
 Depending on the mass of the $\varphi$, the dominant production mechanism of $\varphi$ is from Higgs decay, scattering or inverse decay.
+Demanding that the keV sterile neutrino lifetime exceeds the age of the universe requires tiny active-sterile neutrino mixing, which thus has been neglected in the analysis.
+This leads to an enhanced symmetry and the absence of DM production from active-sterile neutrino oscillations.

 Subsequently, the pNGB $\alpha$ is produced via $\varphi$ decay and $\varphi\varphi \to \alpha\alpha$ scattering.
 These processes, together with $\alpha\varphi\to \alpha\varphi$ and $\alpha\alpha\to\alpha\alpha$, also ensure that the dark scalar sector thermalises for a large region of parameter space, depending on the Higgs portal coupling $\kappa$ and the quartic dark sector coupling $\lambda_\phi$.
 Its temperature, $T_\phi$, is smaller than the temperature of the SM thermal bath, $T$.
 Reproducing the observed DM abundance requires a dark sector temperature ratio $z=T_\phi/T \simeq 0.1$: this puts an upper limit on the mass of the thermalised CP even scalar $\varphi$, as shown in Fig. \ref{PhiThermPlot}.
 For $m_\varphi<m_h/2$ the dark sector with $z\simeq 0.1$ thermalises easily, even for $\lambda_\phi\sim 10^{-3}$.
 For heavier $\varphi$ scalar masses, $m_h/2<m_\varphi<2m_h$, the required temperature $z\simeq 0.1$ is close to the thermalisation boundary, indeed whether the sector thermalises depends sensitively on the value of $\lambda_\phi$.
 Finally, for $m_\varphi>2m_h$ dark matter will not follow a thermal distribution irrespective of $\lambda_\phi$, assuming the correct relic abundance.